bbatsche/Vagrant-Setup/README.md

 ## Deployment

-When a site is created in production, a remote repository is also created on your server for pushing code to.
+When a site is created in production, a remote git repository is also created on your server for pushing code to.
 Ansible will output a couple of instructions for adding the remote to your local repository and pushing your site to it.
 The remote URL will look like the following:

     ssh://[username]@[server-ip-address]/var/git/[production-domain].git